piermafrost/GEOCLIM5_sulf/README.md

 This information can normally be obtained with `nc-config --prefix` (note that it is what `build_GEOCLIM` uses).

 ###### library not recognized
+This error may be harder to detect.
+Sometimes, the compiler gives a specific indication, for instance, with gfortran:

-This error is harder to detect.
-The modules and objects are generally successfully created.
-The error comes while creating the executable.
-The compiler often returns plenty of error messages (which does not make the task any easier).
-Most of them would that look like:
+Sometimes, the compilation of the modules and objects is successful, but the error comes while creating the executable, and the compiler returns plenty of error messages, which does not make the task any easier, most of them looking like:

 > /usr/bin/ld: /tmp/cc7LF9wU.o: in function \`\_\_netcdf_io_module_MOD_put_att_int':
 > netcdf_io_module.f90:(.text+0x8148): undefined reference to \`\_\_netcdf_MOD_nf90_put_att_one_fourbyteint'

-This indicates that there is a netCDF library, but the compiler didn't manage to use it.
+This indicates that the compiler failed to used the netCDF library.
 It can happen for several reasons:
 * Some compilation options are missing.
 Compilers generally need a specific option to use netCDF, `-lnetcdff` (gfortran), `-lnetcdf` (ifort).
 The Makefile put those 2 options among the compilation flags (unless you override the flags with `FFLAGS=...`).
 Make sure that you have those 2 options in your compilation command.
-Sometimes (with ifort notably) those options need to be *at the very end* of the compilation command, which is what the Makefile normally does.
+Sometimes (notably with ifort on Mac OS) those options need to be *at the very end* of the compilation command, which is what the
+Makefile normally does.
 * Incompatible library: another possibility is that the netCDF library is not compatible with the compiler.
 It may be a version issue, or the fact that it is installed for the wrong compiler (try `nc-config --fc` to check the compiler the library is configured for).
 In that case, there is no better solution than reinstalling the netCDF library (or using another Fortran compiler).